davidbarone/Dbarone.Net.Mapper/Documentation.md

 ### Namespace:
 `Dbarone.Net.Mapper`
 ### Summary:
- Indicates that property should not be mapped.
+ Attribute to indicate that a property should not be mapped.

 ---